Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: Summary and outlook

 \subsection{Caveats and limitations}

-As in the first paper, we rely heavily on the validity of the orbital solution provided by \textit{Gaia}.
-For example, the follow-up campaign for the relatively small \textit{class-III} sample in \citetalias{shahaf23} required dozens of observations over many months.
+As in the first paper, we rely heavily on the orbital solution's validity, the astrometric primary's mass estimate, and its classification as an MS star, as provided by \textit{Gaia}.
+Spurious astrometric measurements may lead to false detection of binary motion (see appendix E of \citealt{gaiaBH1}).
+Inaccurate estimates of the primary might affect the estimates regarding the nature of the faint companion, even if the orbit is valid (e.g., \citealt{el-badry24}).
+However, the follow-up campaign for the relatively small \textit{class-III} sample in \citetalias{shahaf23} required dozens of observations over many months.
 Scaling up an initiated spectroscopic campaign to dynamically validate the orbits of thousands of systems might be impractical.
 Alternative approaches, such as non-dynamical validation via detailed modelling of the spectral energy distribution or archival velocity measurements, may be useful.

 The infrared-excess classification scheme aims to identify hierarchal triples, not MS+WD binaries.
 As a result, the RCE sample is not purely comprised of triple systems.
-The classification probabilities and estimated \textit{B-I} colour excess values are provided in Table~\ref{tab: table1}, to enable other studies of this population that may require different confidence levels.
+The classification probabilities and estimated \textit{B-I} colour excess values are provided in Table~\ref{tab: table1} to enable other studies of this population that may require different confidence levels.
 Furthermore, as discussed in Section~\ref{sec:biases}, the samples presented in this work are biased; astrophysical conclusions drawn based on them must take these biases into account.

 Astrometric binaries with an MS primary more massive than ${\sim}1.2 \solarmass$ will appear as \textit{class-I} binaries even if their companion is a WD.
 This is not a trivial limitation, as detecting A-type stars with WD companions is beyond the reach of the triage method.
 A complementary approach, using interferometric measurements, was recently presented in a series of publications by \citet{Waisberg2023g, Waisberg2023h}.
-Their analysis enabled the detection and characterisation of WD companions to A-type MS primaries at orbital periods on the order of a few tens of years (also see \citealt{Waisberg2023a, Waisberg2023b, Waisberg2023c, Waisberg2023d, Waisberg2023e, Waisberg2023f, Waisberg2023i, Waisberg2023j, Waisberg2023k, Waisberg2023l, Waisberg2023m, Waisberg2023n}).
+Their analysis enabled the detection of companions to A-type MS stars at orbital periods on the order of a few tens of years which, in some cases, were identified as WD candidates or close binaries (also see \citealt{Waisberg2023a, Waisberg2023b, Waisberg2023c, Waisberg2023d, Waisberg2023e, Waisberg2023f, Waisberg2023i, Waisberg2023j, Waisberg2023k, Waisberg2023l, Waisberg2023m, Waisberg2023n}).